cloudberrydb/bootcamp/101-cbdb-tutorials/queries-and-performance-tuning.md

 <h2  class='inline-header'>Queries and Performance Tuning</h2>

-<p>This lesson provides an overview of how Greenplum Database processes queries.
+<p>This lesson provides an overview of how Cloudberry Database processes queries.
 Understanding this process can be useful when writing and tuning queries.</p>

-<p>Users issue queries to Greenplum Database as they would to any database management system.
-They connect to the database instance on the Greenplum master host using a client application such as psql and submit SQL statements. </p>
+<p>Users issue queries to Cloudberry Database as they would to any database management system.
+They connect to the database instance on the Cloudberry master host using a client application such as psql and submit SQL statements. </p>

 <h4>
 <a id="understanding-query-planning-and-dispatch" class="anchor" href="#understanding-query-planning-and-dispatch" aria-hidden="true"><span class="octicon octicon-link"></span></a>Understanding Query Planning and Dispatch</h4>